 Honors & Awards

 Mr. Botica is a fellow of the American College of Bankruptcy.
-He was honored in the 2007-2009 editions of The Best Lawyers in America for bankruptcy and creditor-debtor rights law and in the 2004-2010 Chambers USA directory.
+He was honored in the 2007-2009 and 2015 editions of The Best Lawyers in America for bankruptcy and creditor-debtor rights/insolvency and reorganization law and in the 2004-2014 Chambers USA directory.

 Mr. Botica is a member of the Board of Trustees of Boston College and is the Board Chairman of the Chicago Jesuit Academy.
 He is also a member of the Board of Governors of the Winnetka Community House.